SoftacomCompany/Delphi-YOLO-ONNX-RuntimeWrapper/README.md

 # Introduction

-## Who is Delphi ONNX Runtime wrapper
+## What Delphi YOLO ONNX Runtime wrapper is?
-The Delphi ONNX Runtime wrapper is a singleton interface.
-It provides loading and running a model using the ONNX Runtime cross-platform machine learning model acselerator.
-It allows you to detect classes in an image from Delphi language.
+The Delphi YOLO ONNX Runtime wrapper is a singleton interface which provides loading and running a YOLO deep machine learning model (https://docs.ultralytics.com/) from the Delphi applications.
+It allows you to detect objects on the image with Delphi using Object Pascal programming language.
+We made an easy access to the artificial intelligence (AI) computer vision model for your VCL and FMX applications.

 <br/>